 12 Scrumptious Cake Recipes for Chocoholics

 Chocolate cake can be an indulgence, but it doesn't have to be -- at least when it comes to your wallet.
 While whole cakes can top $30 at a fancy bakery, any self-respecting chocolate lover with an oven and a mixer can make one at home for much less, even with top-quality ingredients.
-Most cakes are also easy to make and can be in the oven with about 10 minutes of prep time.
+Most cakes are easy to make and can be in the oven with about 10 minutes of prep time.
 Here are 12 recipes to fulfill every cake lover's dreams.

 An ultra-indulgent cake for a special occasion, Saveur's truffle cake is a diet disaster but heaven for a chocolate lover.
 It's baked in a springform pan, then cut into three layers and brushed with a rum syrup.
 The light cake is a base for a chocolate truffle ganache that's spread throughout the layers and over the top for a remarkable hit of richness.